 The Graduate Studies Advisory Board is a group of educational, corporate, and community leaders with a commitment to enhancing the quality of graduate education in Arts & Sciences at William and Mary.

 By increasing graduate funding to provide competitive stipends and research and travel awards, the Graduate Studies Advisory Board is playing an important role in the overall development of W&M's graduate programs in Arts & Sciences.
 Since 2005, the Board has recognized outstanding graduate research by funding the Distinguished Dissertation Awards and Distinguished Master's Thesis Awards.
 The Awards for Excellence in Undergraduate Mentoring recognize A&S graduate students for their invaluable mentoring of undergraduate students in scholarship and research.
 The Carl J. Strikwerda Awards for Excellence recognize A&S graduate students for their outstanding written papers on thesis research or scholarship to earn an MA, MS, or MPP degree.
 In addition, the Board has noted that encouraging outstanding applicants to accept W&M's offer of admission is vital to the success of W&M's graduate programs.
-Board members fund Graduate Studies Advisory Board Fellowships that are offered to exceptional prospective students who are applying for admission.
+Board members fund Graduate Studies Advisory Board Fellowships and Awards, sponsor the Graduate Research Symposium, and broadly support the Arts & Sciences Graduate Studies Program.

 The missions of the Graduate Studies Advisory Board are: